malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - **Cloud Security Models** are tools to help guide security decisions.
 - **Reference architectures** are templates for implementin cloud security.
 - The first step of implementing a cloud security process model is to identify necessary requirements.

+# 2. Governance and Enterprise risk management

+### Governance
+- Policy
+- Process
+- internal controls
+determine how an organisation is run.

+### Enterprise risk management
+- Management of overall risk of the organisation that is aligned to the governance and risk tolerance.
+- Information risk management - Management of risk of information (includes IT).
+Information is one of the assets of the organisation.
+- Information security - Tools and practices to manage risk to information.
+- Primary role of Information security is to **provide processes** and **controls** to protect electronic information and the systems use to access it.
+- Governance --> Enterprise risk management --> Information risk management --> Information security
+- Risk tolerance is the amount of risk that the leadership and stakeholders of an organisation are willing to accept.
+- Moving to the cloud does not change the risk tolerance but changes how risk is managed.

+### Key notes
+- Cloud computing impacts goverance as it introduce a third-party into the process.
+- Remember: **an organisation can never outsource the responsibility of governance**.
+- Responsibilities and mechanisms for governance are defined in contract with the provider.
+- Customer has to address any governance gap is there is an area that is not covered in the contract.
+Customer is expected to adjust their own processes to close this gap.

+### Tools for governance
+- Contract - Primary tool/relationship document between customer and provider.
+- Supplier assessments - Performed by customer using available information. (manual research, third-party attestations - **legal statement used to communicate result of an assessment or audit**).
+- Compliance reporting - Providers internal and external compliance assessments.
+- CSA STAR Registry is an assurance program and documentation registry for cloud provider assessments based on CCM and CAIQ.

+### Service and deployment model
+- SAAS require the most need for a negotiated contract.
+- PAAS Likelihood of a fully negotiated contract is low.
+- IAAS is closer to traditional data centre and existing governance and risj management activities are transferable.
+- In public cloud, ability to govern the operation is very low because provider is responsible for it.
+- There is no room adjusted contracts as everything runs on one set of resources.

+### Cloud risk management trade-offs
+- Less physical control
+- Greater reliance on contracts. audits and assessments
+- Management of relationship
+- Reduced need to manage risk as provider will manage some under shared responsibility model.

+### Tenents of risk management
+- Manage
+- Transfer
+- Accept
+- Avoid
+- Cloud risk management requires
+  1. Acquire documentation
+  2. Review provider security program
+  3. Review legal, regulatory and contractual and jurisdictional requirements
+  4. Evaludate contracted services
+  5. Evaluate provider (finance, stability etc)
+- Periodically review audits and assessments (scheduled or automated)
+- Residual risk - what is left after managing risk maybe able to manage through controls (e.g encryption).Options are above (transfer/accept/avoid).
+- Risk transfer is enabled by insurance.